OpenHFT/Chronicle-Map/README.md

 #### Java Class Construction

-Creating an instance of Chronicle Map is a little more complexed than just calling a constructor.
+Creating an instance of Chronicle Map is a little more complex than just calling a constructor.
 To create an instance you have to use the ChronicleMapBuilder.

 ``` java